Recurring PSP API guide

 }

-Always send the charge update.
+Always finalize the charge once you've processed it.
 Without it, the charge remains unresolved in both our system and the user's app — the user will see a pending charge they cannot act on, which typically leads to confusion and support requests.

 Process the charge